 AGMs allow members to ask questions of the charity’s board and leadership, and can often see new board or committee members elected.

-Charities can make changes to their legal name, Responsible Persons (board or committee members) and Governing Documents at their AGM.
-When a small charity makes changes like these, it must notify the ACNC in 60 days or less.
+Charities can make changes to their legal name, Responsible People (board or committee members) and governing document (the constitution or rules) at their AGM.
+When a small charity makes changes like these, it must notify the ACNC within 60 days.

 When planning their AGM, small charities should:

-- Check their rules or Governing Documents to ensure they comply with any requirements for their AGM – that it be held on a certain date, for example.
+- check their rules or governing document to ensure they comply with any requirements for their AGM, for example, that it be held on a certain date

 It is also vital to take notes (minutes) during the AGM, and to write up and distribute them soon afterwards.